racket/rhombus/design/class/class.md

 A `class` or `interface` body can contain `export` clauses, because the class or interface also serves as a namespace.
-Exoprted names must be distinct from fields, whcih are implicitly exported from a class.
+Exoprted names must be distinct from fields and methods, which are implicitly exported from a class.
+A field name is exported from a class as an accessor for the field.
+A method name is exported from a class as a procedure that expects an instance of the class followed by arguments to the object's methods.

 Clauses like `method` expect an immediate function.
-It can be written like `fun` (but with `method` or similar form name in place of `fun`), or it can be written as an identifier followed by a block that contains an `entry_point`.
+A `method` clause can be written like `fun` (but with `method` or similar form name in place of `fun`), or it can be written as an identifier followed by a block that contains an `entry_point`.
 The `entry_point` syntactic category includes `fun` with the same syntax as its expression form.
 When a method is declared with `method` or `final` without `override`, then the a method with the same name must not be declared in a superclass or superinterface, if any.
 When a method is declared with `override`, then it must be declared in a superclass or superinterface.
 (By "superinterface", we include interfaces implemented by a class.)

 Within a method, `this` refers to the object that was used for the method call.
 A class's fields and methods can be access via `this`,